 Plums are good for the eyes, immunity, and the digestive system: Plums and prunes contain low calories and low sugar.
 They are packed with nutrients and vitamins like vitamin A, which is essential for good eyesight and heart health, and vitamin C, which helps the immune system work properly.
 Plums also contain fiber, which is vital for a healthy digestive system.

 No, unripe plums need not be stored in a refrigerator.
 However, storing ripe plums in the fridge is highly recommended.
-On refrigeration, the shelf life of ripe plums can be increased twofold.
+On refrigeration, the ripe plum shelf life can be increased twofold.

 Nope, you cannot afford to eat spoiled plums.
 A single bite of spoiled plum will make you throw up.
 It is too bitter to swallow.
 If you insist on eating spoiled plums, be prepared to have a stomach ache, which may be accompanied by diarrhea and vomiting.
 So, stick to the safe side and avoid the temptation of having these fruits when spoiled.